A texture is an image file used to help define the appearance of an object in your scene.

 User V Tiling Mode to repeat, clamp or mirror image contents along its vertical axis.

 Non power of two textures have limited options and don't support tiling.
 Make sure your texture has a power of two dimension (16x16, 32x32, 256x256, 512x512 etc.) or tiling options will be greyed out.

-Any materials using the texture.
+Any materials the texture is applied to.

-Preview compression on the texture.
+Preview the texture.